-The Mullah began reciting something in Arabic under his breath which started to rouse the sleeping Aamir.
+The Mullah began reciting verses from his holy book which started to rouse the sleeping Aamir.
 The four men surrounded the charpai, ready for anything that might happen.
 Suddenly, Aamir’s back arched upwards, and his head slowly turned towards the newcomer.
 Harpreet gasped.
 Aamir’s eyes were no longer the beautiful bright hazel she was used to but instead a deep crimson red like the blood of a slaughtered animal.
 His pupils were absent, making it impossible to tell what it was he was looking at.
 For all she knew, he could be staring directly at her.
 Or rather, it was staring directly at her.
 This was no longer the muscular boy with the black wavy hair but something else entirely – a demon.

 The Demon began to slowly uncurl itself and rise up, like a puppet being lifted by its head, its limbs hanging limp in the candle-lit room until it was levitating two inches above the charpai staring down at the four men.
 Sweat trickled down the side of Harpreet’s face.
 She couldn’t believe what she was seeing.
 Fear forced her eyelids open and froze her to the spot.